-Upon the recommendation of the administration, the Board may, in response to an identified case of bullying, decide to transfer a student found to have engaged in bullying to another classroom at the campus.
-In consultation with the student's parent, the student may also be transferred to another campus in the District.
-The parent of a student who has been determined by the District to be a victim of bullying may request that his or her child be transferred to another classroom or campus within the District.
-(See "Safety Transfers" on page 15
+Upon recommendation of the administration, the board may transfer a student found to have engaged in bullying to another classroom at the campus.
+In consultation with the student's parent, the board may transfer the student to another campus in the district.

+The parent of a student who has been determined to be a victim of bullying may request that the student be transferred to another classroom or campus within the district.
+[See Safety Transfers/Assignments]

-A copy of the District's anti-bullying policy, FFI(LOCAL), is available for viewing in the principal's office, Superintendent's office, and on the District's website (www.sfdr-cisd.org).
+A copy of the district's bullying policy is available in the principal's office, superintendent's office, and on the district's website, and is included at the end of this handbook as an appendix.